danzek/cdr-mapper/README.md

 Currently it accepts CDR data where the cell sites / towers and CDRs are provided in separate files or where they are in the same row, but where the cell site identifiers are unique to a single network element.
 See 'future goals' for expansion plans for additional types of data.

 This branch uses `easy_gui v0.97` to provide a simple GUI interface.
-The master branch is a Flask web application.
+[The master branch](https://github.com/danzek/cdr-mapper/tree/master) is a Flask web application.

+I have uploaded [a Windows installer](https://github.com/danzek/cdr-mapper/tree/gui/installer) for the GUI branch.

 ## License